 After your child has applied – what happens next?

 After your child has submitted their UCAS application it can be anxious time.
 While they wait to hear back from the universities they’ve applied for.

-They’ll be able keep track of everything by logging into the UCAS online system.
-Which will display any offers or rejections they’ve received from their chosen universities.
-And give them the option to either accept or decline them.
+They’ll be able keep track of everything by logging into the UCAS online system known as the UCAS Hub (previously UCAS Track).
+This displays any offers or rejections they’ve received from their chosen universities.
+It will also give them the option to either accept or decline them.